Divya-GS-1/Divya-GS-1/README.md

   </h1>
    <h3 style="color:SlateBlue;">QA | Selenium Automation Engineer
   </h3>
   <p dir="auto">I'm Divya G S, a passionate QE and automation engineer from Bangalore, India. working on automating web Application hosted on Salesforce cloud.
-Possess strong affection about new emerging technologies and primary goal is to deliver the quality of product.
+Possess strong affection about new emerging technologies and primary goal is to deliver the quality product.
 As a creative person, enjoy being challenged and challenging environments, self-motivated, quick learner, strong interpersonal skills, and work supportively at all levels.
 Love interacting with a wide range of people from diverse and multicultural backgrounds.
 Always ready for Team building activities.</p>
   <h5 dir="auto">📫 Reach me out!</h5>
   <h6 style="color:brown;">divyags29589@gmail.com</h6>